lsherman98/youtube-rss/readme.md

-You should then be able to run the tool from anywhere by simply running ```ytrss``` in your terminal.
+You should then be able to run the tool from anywhere by simply running ```yt-rss``` in your terminal.